 Simultaneously recording the pulsed Doppler flow profile in the superior vena cava (SVC) and the ascending aorta (AAo) is more accurate for atrioventricular (AV) and ventriculoatrial (VA) time measurements than M-mode.

 Although this pulsed Doppler technique improves accuracy, there are several limiting factors.
 To be reliable in sampling the low velocity SVC atrial flow and simultaneous AAo, the Doppler signal needs an ideal angle of insonation (approaching 0 degrees) and low wall motion filter (cannot be set too high).
 Otherwise, the A-wave in the SVC may not be detected.

-Fetal cardiologists, led by Lisa Howley, MD, Co-Director of the Fetal Cardiology Program at the Colorado Fetal Care Center at Children’s Hospital Colorado, modified the SVC/AAo technique to improve the examination of fetal arrhythmias and evaluating fetal arrhythmias.
+The team in the Fetal Cardiology Program at the Colorado Fetal Care Center at Children's Hospital Colorado, modified the SVC/AAo technique to improve the examination of fetal arrhythmias and evaluating fetal arrhythmias.
 They simultaneously recorded the pulsed wave Doppler signals in the innominate vein (InnV) and transverse aortic arch (Ao) from an axial view of the fetal thorax.

 By employing a four-chamber view in a horizontal position, the InnV is easily identified by sweeping cephalad to the three-vessel trachea view.
 The InnV is located immediately superior to the transverse arch, and can be positioned in parallel to the ultrasound beam for clear and precise spectral Doppler sampling of the venous A-wave signal.

 Research results: An improved view of the retrograde atrial systolic flow

 When the Doppler sample volume is widened, blood velocities in both the InnV and the Ao can be simultaneously recorded.
 (See Figure 1.)